Welcome to Music

 Guitar

-It is intended that during 24/25 students who are in receipt of pupil premium funding may also be eligible for subsidised instrumental lesson tuition.
+During 24/25 we are committed to providing students who are in receipt of pupil premium funding may also be eligible for subsidised instrumental lesson tuition.
 Further information on how parents and carers can access instrumental lessons at NUAST for their child can be found here - https://www.nottinghammusichub.org.uk/schools/Lessons-in-school-Direct-Parent-Billing

-At NUAST performance opportunities are identified, including during celebration events and assemblies.
+At NUAST ever increasing programme of performance opportunities are identified, including during celebration events and assemblies.
 This is planned to be widened to include more instrumentalists and ensembles where students can make music together.
-Additionally, NUAST is part of the Nova Trust Orchestra, where individual instrumentalists can come together with other students from across the Nova Education Trust to be part of high profile public performances and events.
+Additionally, NUAST is part of the Nova Trust Orchestra, where individual instrumentalists can come together with other students from across the Nova Education Trust to be part of high-profile public performances and events.

 Musical experiences: